15 Best Gutter Companies in

 Different Types of Gutters

-- Titanium Zinc: Titanium zinc gutters can be pricey, but will last significantly longer than many options.
+- Titanium Zinc: Titanium zinc gutters are pricey, but will last much, much longer than many options.
 This material does not rust, and it doesn't usually show scratches.
 Titanium zinc gutters are less eco-friendly than some other options, but their longevity helps to make up for it.

 - Vinyl: Vinyl gutters are the least expensive, but they don't always hold up well in very warm climates like Home Gardens'.
-PVC vinyl gutters are decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain less environmental toxins than gutters made from many other types of materials.
+PVC vinyl gutters are extremely bad for the environment, but uPVC (unplasticized polyvinyl chloride) contains fewer environmental toxins than many other types of gutter materials.

 - Sectional Vs. Seamless Gutters: Sectional gutters are easier and cheaper to install.
 You or your gutter professional will purchase pre-cut lengths of gutter and fit them to your home.
-Seamless gutters are custom-built to your home and require professional installation.
-They are more expensive for this reason, but are also less prone to leaks.
+Seamless gutters require professional installation, as they are custom-built to your home.
+Seamless gutters are more expensive for this reason, but they are also less prone to leaks.

 Different types of gutter guards

 You may be considering adding gutter guards to your gutters, especially if your yard has a lot of trees.
 Gutter guards can help to both keep out nesting animals and protect your gutter system from debris buildup and clogs.
-Some common types of gutter guards include:
+Common gutter guard types include:

-- Reverse Curve/Surface Tension Guards: Reverse curve guards have a unique shape that lets them use surface tension to allow water to flow into your gutters while debris slides off.
-They are pricey but effective, and they require professional installation.
+- Reverse Curve/Surface Tension Guards: Reverse curve guards have a unique shape that uses surface tension to allow water to flow into your gutters while debris slides off.
+They are extremely effective but also expensive, and they require professional installation.

 Top Environmental Pick